V-Mayya/sql-project/index.md

 **EVENTS**: dates of natural disasters, country_unique_ID,  natural_disaster_unique_ID, magnitude of each event

+Note: Magnitudes have been determined on an integer scale by -
+- Earthquake: Earthquake Magnitude Scale (https://www.mtu.edu/geo/community/seismology/learn/earthquake-measure/magnitude/)
+- Hurricane: Saffir-Simpson Hurricane Wind Scale (from categories 1 to 5)
+- Tsunami: Richter Scale/Tsunami or Seismic Magnitude Scale (https://www.sms-tsunami-warning.com/pages/richter-scale)
+- Volcanic Activity: Volcanic Exposivity Index (VEI) (https://www.usgs.gov/media/images/volcanic-explosivity-index-vei-a-numeric-scale-measures-t)
+- Drought: Palmer Drought Severity Index (https://climatedataguide.ucar.edu/climate-data/palmer-drought-severity-index-pdsi)
+- Wildfire: Measured according to class A, B and so on - converted to integers for purpose of data analysis; so class 1, 2 and so on (https://www.nwcg.gov/term/glossary/size-class-of-fire)
+-

+Data points with value NULL represent either N/A if magnitude is not measured in terms of an integer scale or insufficient data available.

 **FATALITIES**: number of fatalities, species impacted, dates of disaster, country_unique_ID

 **OTHER IMPACTS**: number of displaced individuals/injuries, dates of disaster, country_unique_ID